ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 to incorporate their voice into all decisions, while receiving just compensation and property, which marginalized people are often cheated out of, or restricted from.

+(How will cbacs do this?
+How are marginalized people cheated or restricted?
+Don't assume your audience knows.)

 An organizational model which is governed by its members is an anarchy; that is, anarchy is when the members of the organization cooperate through official